Charlie's Farm

-Charlie's Farm is a 2014 Australian slasher film written and directed by Chris Sun about the violent history of Charlie’s Farm brutally brought to life when four horror seeking youths stumble across a legend that refuses to die.
-The film stars Tara Reid, Nathan Jones, Allira Jaques, Bill Moseley, Kane Hodder, Dean Kirkright and Sam Coward.
+Charlie's Farm is a 2015 Australian slasher film written and directed by Chris Sun.
+It tells the story of the violent history of Charlie's Farm, brutally brought to life when four horror seeking youths stumble across a legend that refuses to die.
+The film stars Tara Reid, Nathan Jones, Allira Jaques, Bill Moseley, Kane Hodder, Dean Kirkright, and Sam Coward.

+It was an independently-made film with a $2 million budget.
+It was filmed around Imbil, Kenilworth, Gympie and the Sunshine Coast in Queensland.

 Plot

-Friends Jason (Dean Kirkright) and Mick (Sam Coward) nicknamed “Donkey”, plot a road trip to "Charlie's Farm" which is believed to be haunted.
-The two persuade Jason's girlfriend Natasha (Tara Reid), to call her best friend Melanie (Allira Jaques) to come with them, without informing them about the history of the site.
+Friends Jason and Mick, nicknamed “Donkey”, plot a road trip to "Charlie's Farm" which is believed to be haunted.
+The two persuade Jason's girlfriend Natasha, to call her best friend Melanie to come with them, without informing them about the history of the site.
 After hours of driving, the group stop at a pub for food and directions to the farm.
-A pub patron, old Blue (Robert J Mussett), warns them not to continue resulting in a fight between Mick and another patron (Brad Bromfield), who angrily changes his mind after the fight and gives them directions.
+A pub patron, Old Blue, warns them not to continue resulting in a fight between Mick and another patron, who angrily changes his mind after the fight and gives them directions.
 At a campfire, Melanie and Natasha confront the two and Mick eventually tells them the story of Charlie's Farm:

-In the 1980s, John Wilson (Bill Moseley) and his wife Meredith (Trudi Ross) are farmers, murderers and cannibals.
+In the 1980s, John Wilson and his wife Meredith are farmers, murderers and cannibals.
 The local townspeople, led by Blue, confront the couple over a slew of missing backpackers, which included Amber, whom the two had just murdered and eaten.
 After an argument, Blue shoots John dead while Meredith escapes with their mentally handicapped son Charlie.
 Meredith manages to hide Charlie before being caught, interrogated and beaten to death by the locals while Charlie watches.
 Charlie is never seen again, and is presumed dead.

-The next day, desperate to find the farm, Jason calls their boxer friend Tony Stewart (Kane Hodder) for directions.
+The next day, desperate to find the farm, Jason calls their boxer friend Tony Stewart for directions.
 Tony warns them to be careful at the Farm.
 Arriving at the gate to the property, they decide to walk to the farmhouse.
 Upon exploring the house, Melanie finds an old teddy bear of Charlie's and decides to keep it.
-In the middle of the night when the group are sleeping, Melanie awakens to see an enormous, hulking figure looming over them; the full-grown Charlie (Nathan Jones).
+In the middle of the night when the group are sleeping, Melanie awakens to see an enormous, hulking figure looming over them; the full-grown Charlie.